Oniris 40 ans: group exhibition

 Forty years after its creation, the Oniris gallery continues to pursue its initial ambition: to offer Rennes a venue dedicated to the discovery of contemporary art, open to all, with a demanding program of six to eight exhibitions per year and an ongoing commitment to the artists it represents.

-Group exhibition “Oniris 40 Years,” on display in Rennes from June 13 to September 12, 2026
+Group exhibition “Oniris 40 Years,” on show in Rennes from Wednesday, August 19, to Saturday, October 3, 2026